tschudin/tinyssb/src/poc-04/README.md

 trusted because a "subfeed creation event" represent a certificate about its trustworthyness.

-In a second step, assume that a subfeed will be terminated from time to time and at such times a continuation feed, called a segment, is declared and created.
+In a second step, we assume that a subfeed will be terminated from time to time and at such times a continuation feed, called a segment, is declared and created.
 Each added session segment can also be trusted as there is a certificate chain from the root to the last segment in the